EliteCoder18/journey-to-rustacean/README.md

-# journey-to-rustacean
+# Journey to Rustacean

 A personal log of my learning journey with Rust, from the basics to advanced concepts.
-This repository tracks my progress as I work toward becoming a true Rustacean, with daily commits, projects, and hands-on experiments.
+This repository tracks my progress as I work toward becoming a true Rustacean 🦀, with daily commits, mini-projects, and hands-on experiments.

-What’s Inside:
+## What's Inside:

+### Learning Notes:
-Learning notes: Key concepts I’ve learned while studying Rust.
+Key concepts I've learned while studying Rust.

+### Practice Projects:
-Practice projects: Small coding exercises and challenges.
+Small coding exercises and challenges to solidify my skills.

-Progress updates: Daily/weekly commits tracking my journey.
-Resources: Links to tutorials, articles, and tools that have helped me along the way.
+### Progress Updates:
+Daily or weekly commits documenting my growth and milestones.